privacyidea/privacyidea-credential-provider/README.rst

 Dependencies
 ============
-This project uses *rapidjson*.
-Copy it to the ``/lib`` directory.
+This project requires *json.hpp* from https://github.com/nlohmann/json, put it in ``/nlohmann/json.hpp``.
-You can get it from https://github.com/Tencent/rapidjson/.